jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

       + test
           + java        <----- Your project java sources and resources for testing go here
 ```
+Explanation : `scaffold#run` invokes 'run' method on the 'scaffold' plugin.  `java#` forces the `java` plugin to be loaded.
+When loaded,
+'java' plugin has the effect to instruct scaffold plugin extra actions for generating a Java project.

+By default the project mimics Maven layout convention so sources are supposed to lie in _src/main/java_.

-This is the content of the poposed build class.
+Below is the content of the generated build class.
 Guava and Junit are pesent only fo demo purpose.
 You can remove it safely and add
 any dependency you need.

 ```Java
 import org.jerkar.api.depmanagement.JkDependencySet;